mattermost/mattermost-handbook/operations/workplace/people/people-compliance.md

 # Privacy Policies

 Our security and data privacy policies are located in the [Security Page - Policies section](https://handbook.mattermost.com/operations/security/policies).
-All staff members are required to onboard with Vanta, a software solution used to document policy acceptance and device security.
-Vanta also helps support our audit process, a compliance standard for our SOC2 certification.

-To do this, please go to https://app.vanta.com/onboarding.

 ## Code of Conduct